HsienYu/ROG_Flow_Z13_Linux/omarchy_linux/docs/troubleshooting/input-devices.md

 # Keyboard/Trackpad Fix for ROG Flow Z13

+> **💎 Omarchy Users (Nov 26, 2025):** The latest Omarchy Arch Linux update has resolved the keyboard input issue!
+If you're running Omarchy, test your keyboard first—you may not need the fix below.
+The touchpad scrolling fix may still be needed.

 ## Problem Description

 The ASUS ROG Flow Z13 detachable keyboard has two main issues under Linux:

-1. **Keyboard Input Issue**: Keyboard keys don't produce input in Wayland compositors
+1. **Keyboard Input Issue**: Keyboard keys don't produce input in Wayland compositors *(Fixed in Omarchy as of Nov 26, 2025)*
 2. **Touchpad Scrolling Issue**: Two-finger scrolling doesn't work after boot

 These affect Wayland compositors (Hyprland, GNOME Wayland, Sway) more severely than X11.